nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

-States call the hand of Josephus Daniels by appealing to the Legislature of the United States to resume its political functions, investigate this high-handed outrage nd impeach the Secretary of the Navy of high crimes and misdemeanors against the peace and good name of the United States.
+States call the hand of Josephus Daniels by appealing to the Legislature of the United States to resume its political functions, investigate this high-handed outrage and impeach the Secretary of the Navy of high crimes and misdemeanors against the peace and good name of the United States.
 The ordinary excuse of cowards will not obtain in this case.
 We would not be